 Recommended Solution: Prescription drugs are given to individuals after a doctor or nurse has approved the patient to use the drug, usually to cure or manage an illness.
-Prescription drugs do not include over-the-counter drugs, which are medicine a person can buy at a pharmacy in the United States without a doctor's permission.
+This does not include over-the-counter drugs, which are medicine a person can buy at a pharmacy without a doctor's permission.
 Prescription opioid drugs include pain relievers such as oxycodone (OxyContin), hydrocodone (Vicodin), codeine, morphine, methadone, tramadol, hydromorphone, oxymorphine, and tapentadol.